 - Learn.
-Maybe you’ve always wanted to learn a language or a skill or craft.
+Maybe you’ve always wanted to learn a language or skill, or craft.
 If it’s possible, start now so when the time comes, you’re a little bit ahead of the game.

 - Volunteer.
 Volunteering takes me out of myself and puts my focus on others.
 If your kids are old enough, let them volunteer with you.
-It’s deeply rewarding and I promise, countless organizations would be grateful for your help.
+It’s deeply rewarding, and I promise, that countless organizations would be grateful for your help.

 “Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They are to teach what is good, and so train the young women to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled.”
 Titus 2:3-5

-To all you moms with young children, I know it’s hard to imagine them ever leaving home.
-But I’m here to tell you, there will come a day when life is more than potty-training, carpools, and laundry.
+To all of you moms with young children, I know it’s hard to imagine them ever leaving home.
+But I’m here to tell you, that there will come a day when life is more than potty training, carpools, and laundry.
 You really will have an opportunity to dream.
 In the meantime, enjoy this season even when it feels like it will never change.
-I promise you mama, it will.
-The days are long but the years are short.
+I promise you, mama, it will.
+The days are long, but the years are short.

 …because they do go.
 Because mothering is a journey of letting go.